chetnashah/webconcepts/AWSConcepts.md

 CThis is normal: creation of and changes to CloudFront distributions often take 15-20 minutes or upto 3 hrs to "settle".
 I presume that during this time AWS is replicating your distribution's data out to all of the edge locations so that the changes take effect everywhere at the same time.

+#### 307 redirects from CDN to S3
+It seems CloudFront cached my first requests to files when distribution wasn't fully ready (but it was in deployed state at that time, so beware!).
+I requested invalidation to all files which were in cache, it took some minutes, but after invalidation was done, all files were curled with http 200 using CloudFront url.

+The problem became clear after the comment from Michael-sqlbot:

+All buckets have at least two REST endpoint hostnames.
+In eu-west-1, they are example-bucket.s3-eu-west-1.amazonaws.com and example-bucket.s3.amazonaws.com.
+The first one will be immediately valid when the bucket is created.
+The second one -- sometimes referred to as the "global endpoint" -- which is the one CloudFront uses -- will not, unless the bucket is in us-east-1.
+Over a period of seconds to minutes, variable by location and other factors, it becomes globally accessible as well.
+Before that, the 307 redirect is returned.
+Hence, the bucket was not ready.

 ### RDS

 Amazon RDS doesn't allow direct host access to a DB instance by using Telnet or Secure Shell (SSH).